sourceallies/event-source-blog/blog/blog.md

 When processing commands, the shipment reducer needs to ensure:

-1. Commands are processed in-order.
+1. Commands are processed in order.
 2. Commands do not generate illegal states.

 Commands have already been structurally validated by the shipment handler, so the above validation is more concerned with the semantics of a command.
 In-order processing is greatly simplified by the single-threaded execution of the handler.
-However, this alone does not guarantee commands are processed in-order.
+However, this alone does not guarantee commands are processed in order.
 Extraneous circumstances such as network errors can cause command duplication or redelivery.
 Accordingly, the reducer saves the timestamp of the last command processed for a shipment and rejects any commands with an older timestamp.

 The shipment reducer will reject any commands that would generate illegal state transitions.
 Knowing which commands to reject is part of the core business logic.
-For example, an "Assign" command cannot be applied on top of a shipment that's already in the "Shipped" state.
+For example, an "Assign" command cannot be applied on top of a shipment that is already in the "Shipped" state.
 If this were to occur, the shipment reducer would not update the shipment state or publish an event.

 The core behavior of the shipment reducer can be found in these four lines within `processCommandListener.js`: